weblicht/curb/src/components/DataContainer/README.md

 arguments:

   - a name for the type of data in the container
-  - a selector selector function for that data,
+  - a Redux selector function for that data,
   - a function mapping each object in the container to its unique ID

 The third argument is optional; if not supplied, it will default to a